42Crunch/resources/README.md

 # 42Crunch API Firewall Deployment Setup
 This document describes how to deploy 42Crunch API Firewall.
-Formore information on 42Crunch Platform and API Firewall, see [42Crunch Platform documentation](https://docs.42crunch.com/latest/content/home.htm).
+For more information on 42Crunch Platform and API Firewall, see [42Crunch Platform documentation](https://docs.42crunch.com/latest/content/home.htm).

 The example setup in this document uses the Pixi API, a deliberately **vulnerable** API created as part of the [OWASP DevSlop](https://devslop.co/Home/Pixi) project to demonstrate common API issues.